codersam8/codersam8.github.io/_posts/2016-12-29-how-to-update-moto.md

 comments: true
 ---
 I've been hearing about Android 7 since two months for now.
 I was very excited about it.

 As I got Moto G4 Plus, I should get the Nougat update.
 I've been reading news about some phones getting the Nougat update.

 Today morning I woke up and thought why should not I check if any updates were available from phone settings.
-So I opened settings, scrolled all the way down to About phone section.
+So I opened settings, scrolled all the way down to **About phone** section.
 Opened About phone section.
-The very first entry is System updates.
+The very first entry is **System updates**.
 When I clicked it the phone checked for update and showed me that Android 7.0 is available.
 That's it I followed the steps and updated my phone to Android 7.0.